-Unless you’ve had your head under a rock or lived in some remote are, you know how important a sound content marketing strategy is to your ROI.
+Unless you’ve had your head under a rock or lived in some remote area, you know how important a sound content marketing strategy is to your ROI.
 Content marketing is the new SEO, not only scoring big with search engines (especially Google who’s increased the impact of fresh, valuable content on a consistent basis in its search algorithm), but it drives traffic to your site from social platforms and builds your online reputation.
 So, how do your obtain content marketing strategy success?

 Secret #1: Blogging is the cornerstone of your content marketing strategy